abeeching/thm-stuff/soc1-learning-path/s03r12 Tshark - Basics.md

   - To filter MAC addresses, use `-f "ether host (MAC)"`.
   - You can also filter protocols with IP numbers assigned by IANA.
 For instance, to filter ICMP, you may want to use `-f "ip proto 1"`.
 A list of protoocl numbers can be found on IANA's website.

+The `terminator` terminal insatnce allows you to set up a split-screen view from within a single terminal, and it is helpful for our purposes since it allows us to easily create test traffic for us to sniff.
+The idea will be to run tshark in one terminal to sniff traffic, and then to run commands in the other terminal to create network noise.
+The sniffed packets should appear in the first terminal.
+- Host filtering (capturing traffic to or from a specific host): generate traffic with `curl (URL)` and collect with `tshark -f "host (URL)"`.
+- IP filtering (capturing traffic to or from specific IPs/ports): generate traffic with `nc (IP) (PORT) -vw (TIMEOUT)` and capture with `tshark -f "host (IP)"`
+- Port filtering (capturing traffic to or from specific IPs/ports): generate traffic with `nc (IP) (PORT) -vw (TIMEOUT)` and capture with `tshark -f "host (PORT)"`
+- Protocol filtering (capturing traffic over a certain protocol): traffic generation may vary.
+For instance, `nc -u (IP) (PORT) -vw (TIMEOUT)` will cause traffic to be sent over UDP.
+To capture over a protocol, use `tshark -f "(PROTOCOL)"`.

 **[Task 7, Question 1] What is the number of packets with SYN bytes?** - 2